-The University of Connecticut Honors Program has a long history that began nearly fifty years ago, and has grown into a vibrant community of 1,800 students spanning all of UConn’s undergraduate schools and colleges.
-Led by Director Jennifer Lease Butts, guided by the Honors Board of Associate Directors (HBAD), and supported by a dedicated staff, the Honors Program prepares students not just academically, but socially and culturally as well.
-Click the following link for the newest Honors Fact Sheet.
+The University of Connecticut Honors Program has a long history that began nearly sixty years ago, and has grown into a vibrant community of over 2,000 students spanning all of UConn’s undergraduate schools and colleges.
+Led by Director Jennifer Lease Butts, guided by the Honors Board of Associate Directors, and supported by a dedicated staff, the Honors Program offers students an enriching undergraduate experience.

 Find out more by viewing the Honors Program Fact Sheet.

 The Honors Experience: A Community of Scholars

 The Honors experience has been designed around a theoretical framework supporting student growth toward becoming leaders in their fields and in their communities.